 Resolution #2: Use (and care for) what you have.
 We are a nation of consumers.
 We shop online, in big box stores, and locally.
 We buy food, clothes, books, toys, and more random and assorted crap then I can possibly list.
 Take a step back.
 Try using what you already have.
 Eating from your pantry reduces food waste.
 Getting creative with your wardrobe and your storage saves you money and reduces your carbon footprint.
 If something breaks, fix it (youtube is super helpful), get a spare part (most companies have them), or make do.
 It feels really good to resist the shopping urge, trust me.
 I will post more on how to do this in February.

 Resolution #3: Ditch the disposables (but not literally).
 Disposables were meant to make our lives easier.
 Use something once and toss it away.
 But we all know there is no “away”.
 Everything we toss goes into the landfill, our oceans, and even our drinking water.
 Also, all these disposables take resources to make and package.
 Why not buy a zero or less waste alternative and stop the cycle?
 Almost every disposable has an alternative reusable product to take its place.
 Some take getting used to, but I think we can all handle a little inconvenience for the sake of our planet!
-Visit our Green Living section for lots of great ideas.
+Visit our Green Living Guide for lots of great ideas.
 I will post more on how to do this in March.

 #4: Plant some greens (and some oranges).
 Growing your own greens is an easy and fun way to reduce your plastic and food waste.Picture yourself gathering a basketful of fresh lettuce, kale, and mesclun from your backyard instead of cracking open a big plastic bin of lettuce grown (and shipped from) out of state.
 I will post more on how to do this in April.
 I will also make a pitch for planting butternut squash, pumpkins, and a few other veggies while I’m at it. 🙂